World travels inspire Torr Na Lochs winery

 They started with New Zealand and Australian wines because those were most common in Singapore.

-They bought the Burnet County property in 2004 but had no vision of a winery there at that time.
-But during a vacation in 2011 to Australia, the couple visited the Cape Grace area of the country and stopped by a winery and vineyard.
+The couple lived overseas for 10 years and bought the Burnet County property in 2004.
+During a vacation in 2011 to Australia, they visited the Cape Grace area and stopped by a winery and vineyard.

 “It was a great harvest for us,” Karen said.

-“We want a winery where we can greet people and get to know them as they walk through our doors,” Karen said.
+“We (wanted) a winery where we can greet people and get to know them as they walk through our doors,” Karen said.

 While selecting wines can be a complicated process, Karen said the best advice is just to keep it simple and don’t feel intimidated.

 “The best wine is one that you like,” she said.
 “I think that’s one of the beauties of going to different wineries and attending their tastings.
 It’s a chance to taste several different varieties and try to find the ones you like.

 “It’s personal,” Karen said of what wine a person might like.
 “So, doing some wine tastings is a great avenue for finding one you like.”